realeinherjar/realeinherjar.github.io/content/posts/2023-10-08-elliptic_curves/index.md

 $$1 - 2 = -1 \mod 3 = 2.$$

-Multiplication in finite fields can be writen as multiple additions.
+Multiplication in finite fields can be written as multiple additions.
 For example, in $\mathbb{Z}_3$,

 $$2 \times 2 = 2 + 2 = 4 \mod 3 = 1.$$

-Expontiation in finite fields can be writen as multiple multiplications.
+Exponentiation in finite fields can be written as multiple multiplications.
 For example, in $\mathbb{Z}_3$,

 $$2^2 = 2 \times 2 = 4 \mod 3 = 1.$$

 This is very trivial for any finite field.
-However for division we are pretty much screwed.
+However, for division we are pretty much screwed.
 It is really hard to find the multiplicative inverse of an element in a finite field.
 For example, suppose that we have numbers $a,b$ in a very large finite field $\mathbb{Z}_n$, such that